 The AAA schedules the hearing date for the first available date and time, based on the availability of everyone involved-you, the insurance company's representative, and the arbitrator.
 You may reach out to the insurance company's representative and discuss whether they are available to schedule a hearing date within the timeframe you prefer; however, any dates agreed upon by the parties must be communicated to the AAA immediately, so that we may determine whether the arbitrator is also available.
-We recommend that you provide at least three potential dates.
+We would recommend that you provide at least three potential dates.

-Date, Time, Place, and/or Format of Hearing
+Date, Time, Place and/or Format of Hearing

-After the due date to submit the parties' online calendars, the AAA will send out a "Notice of Hearing" letter, which details the date, time, and place/format of the hearing.
+After the due date to submit your online calendar, the AAA will send out a "Notice of Hearing" letter, which details the date, time, and place/format of the hearing.
 Once the hearing date is set, you should note this on your calendar and make every effort to be available for the hearing.

 The format of the hearing means whether it will take place by videoconference, teleconference, documents only, or in person.
-The format is established prior to the scheduling stage; absent an objection, the hearing format is based upon the preference that you noted in the petition filed.
+By default, the AAA schedules hearings by videoconference; however, you may request a different format on your petition form.
 If there is an objection by the insurance company's representative or the arbitrator, the arbitrator will determine the format of the hearing.

-In-person hearings are scheduled to take place in the State of Minnesota, generally at the arbitrator's office or some other place directed by the arbitrator.
-Pursuant to Rule 14, when the strike list is generated, the AAA takes into consideration either your physical, residential location, or your requested hearing location.
-Therefore, an appointed arbitrator's office should be located near your residential location, assuming you reside in Minnesota, or your requested location.
-In the alternative, the arbitrator may be a member of our Traveling Panel, which means the arbitrator has agreed to travel to locations within the county that you live.
+In-person hearings are scheduled to take place in the State of Minnesota, generally, at the arbitrator's office or some other place directed by the arbitrator.
+Pursuant to Rule 14, when the strike list is generated, the AAA includes arbitrators located near your location or willing to travel to your location.